February 18, 2022

 Roles and Responsibilities

 The content or project leader will first determine which topics to cover and to what extent, then organize and design the knowledge base.
 Agents will help with content development, while authors are technically competent and in touch with day-to-day customer contact inquiries.
 After the planning stage, a knowledge base solution generally takes about three months to implement and includes three to four full-time staff.

 3) Create an Internal and External Knowledge Base

-Build an external version of your knowledgebase with customer-facing instructions.
-At the same time, build an internal version with more technical details for use by support staff only.
-Having two different versions of your knowledgebase allows you to use the internal version to teach new agents how to use the knowledgebase.
-This training gives them experience with both the detailed internal version, as well as knowing where all the content is located in the external version that the customer is using.
-In turn, agents can more easily advise customers where to find information in the external version of the knowledgebase.
+Build an external version of your knowledge base with customer-facing instructions.
+At the same time, build an internal version with more technical details for your support staff only.
+Use the internal version of your knowledge base as a training tool for new agents to learn content location in the external version that the customer is using.
+In turn, agents can more easily advise customers where to find information in the external version of the knowledge base.

 Chat is a great way to offer on-demand help to your customers.
 It also provides you an excellent source of valuable feedback regarding both the customer issue and the content they are reading.
 You should also set up a feedback button on each piece of content for customers to respond whether they found the content useful and/or solved their issue.
 This information will alert the content owners which articles are helpful and which need to be improved.

 Consider connecting your knowledge base to your multichannel ticketing software and customer service widgets to allow customers to ask and suggest new questions.
 Once a human answers the question, add it to the knowledge base.

 *The knowledge base should learn new questions and answers from the other customer service channels.